 As with other Parkinson plus diseases, people with MSA are likely to experience progressive oropharyngeal dysphagia.
-This can be caused by any of the following factors and a person may present with all of these symptoms:
+This can be caused by any of the following factors and a person may present with these symptoms:

-- Coughing or choking on food or fluids - Increasing bradykinesia; making independent feeding increasingly difficult - Poor hand to mouth co-ordination - Decreased lip seal and anterior loss of saliva - Fasciculation of the tongue; this can make manipulation of a bolus within the oral cavity very difficult.
-It can also impact the anterior to posterior propulsion of a bolus. - Rigidity; impacting on the muscles required for adequate mastication - Reduced appetite - Impact of medication; if MSA medication is not taken on time, the swallow function may deteriorate
+- Coughing or choking on food or fluids due to reduced ability to protect the airway - Increasing bradykinesia; making independent feeding increasingly difficult - Poor hand to mouth co-ordination - Decreased lip seal and anterior loss of saliva - Fasciculation of the tongue; this can make manipulation of a bolus within the oral cavity very difficult.
+It can also impact the anterior to posterior propulsion of a bolus. - Rigidity; impacting on the muscles required for adequate mastication - Reduced appetite - Impact of medication; if medication is not taken on time, the swallow function may deteriorate